 Some interpreters point to the Old Testament Pseudepigrapha to secure their interpretation that the sons of God in Gen. 6:2 were fallen angels (see, e.g., 1 Enoch 6-7 and Testament of Reuben 5).
 However, the Pseudepigrapha were written much later than Genesis and even embellish on the older text.
 The chronology is all wrong.
 Second, the Pseudepigrapha hold no authority greater than the Bible, at least not to me.
 These writers let their imagination run wild with speculations like that.
 So appealing to these spurious writings does not influence my interpretation here.
 Once again, there is no verse in the Scriptures where the phrase “sons of God” clearly means fallen angels.

 Also, 2 Pet.
 2:4 says that angels fell, but does not link them to having sex with beautiful women and nowhere calls them “sons of God.”
-Jude 6 says the same thing–never the sons of God who had sex with women.
+Jude 6 says the same thing–fallen angels exist, but the text is silent on their have sex with women.
+And this verse does not call them “sons of God,” either.